pythonindia/inpycon2023/data/tinkeringSpace.md

 During an emergency at the conference, please call Bhanu at [8142650099](tel:+918142650099).
 Leave a WhatsApp message or an SMS if you don't get a call response.

-Code of Committee is responsible for ensuring everyone has a safe and secure conference experience at PyCon India.
+Code of Conduct workgroup is responsible for ensuring everyone has a safe and secure conference experience at PyCon India.
 Get familiarized with the [reporting guide](https://in.pycon.org/2023/reporting-guide/) when you feel you have an unwelcoming experience at the conference.

 We can't wait to see you and your young innovators at the Tinkering Space!